MariyaDemy/websockets-server/README.md

-# RSSchool NodeJS websocket task template
+# RSSchool NodeJS websocket task
-> Static http server and base task packages.
 > By default WebSocket client tries to connect to the 3000 port.

 ## Installation